-Amy Summers is a British composer and orchestrator currently working in London.
-Her music draws upon her experiences in a wide range of creative settings, including sound design, choral music, dance and film.
+Amy Summers is a British composer whose musical focus is mainly within the film and choral sectors.
+Her music collectively draws upon her experiences within different creative settings including choral music, sound design, dance, theatre and film.